 We recommend that parents choose an AEGIS accredited guardianship organisation to organise airport transfers with drivers who are experienced with picking up overseas students and who are committed to abiding by strict social distancing and hygiene standards.

-The guardian should ensure that the transport has enough sanitiser, wipes and spare face coverings.
+– The transport has enough sanitiser, wipes and spare face coverings.
 Should there be any toilet stops relevant guidelines must be followed.

-A welcome pack with snacks and drinks should be made available within the transport.
+– A welcome pack with snacks and drinks is made available within the transport.
 The packets etc will need sanitising in advance.

-The guardian will encourage the pupil to contact home shortly after arrival in the country and when arriving at school.
+– The student is encouraged to contact home shortly after arrival in the country and when arriving at school.

 As mentioned previously, from 10 July 2020, unless they have visited or stopped in any other country or territory in the preceding 14 days, passengers arriving from certain countries and territories will not be required to self-isolate on arrival into England.
 The list of exempt countries and further details can be found here:

-Where schools are unable to assist with 14 day quarantine for those travelling from other countries, AEGIS accredited guardianship organisations are ready to assist with residential facilities and, in some exceptional cases, host families who are prepared and equipped to offer this service.
+Where schools are unable to assist with 14 day quarantine for those travelling from other countries, AEGIS accredited guardianship organisations have been able to assist with residential facilities and, in some exceptional cases, homestays who are prepared and equipped to offer this service.
 The addresses offered by an AEGIS accredited guardian will satisfy the border officials on arrival in the UK.